Ekultek/BlueKeep/README.md

 **Note**

 There are no payloads.
 This is just a PoC. _HOWEVER_ it is easily ported to an exploit since you can easily add payloads to this.

-Since you couldn't figure out how to use the `--recursive` flag in git I decided to make this really easy for you and just put the library in the directory.
-You're welcome